omerfaruknehir/AutoClicker/README.md

 # AutoClicker
 A program to click faster in games.
 Currently only supports Windows.
-(But I hope I will add Linux support at a convenient time (not soon)) If you want to add linux support, you can add it by forking repo or committing your code it to this repository.
+(But I hope I will add Linux support at a convenient time (definitely not soon)) If you want to add linux support, you can add it by forking repo or committing your code it to this repository.
 (I will check and (I hope) accept commit)

 ## Installation